Do you know what “tapas” means?

 Nobody knows why we started eating tapas ;) These are some possible explanations:

 Another version is that King Alfonso the 10th started eating some small portions of food with the glass of wine that doctors had recommended him a few times a day—eating while he drunk alcohol would help him not to get drunk.
 When he recovered, he ordered all the “mesones” to offer some food with the wine to prevent/cover, “tapar” the effects of alcohol.

 Where does it come from:

 Eating & drinking:

-- As you can see the relationship between food and wine is the main issue here, and the size of both the tapa and the amount of alcohol it is quite important too.
+As you can see, the relationship between food and wine is the main issue here, and the size of both the tapa and the amount of alcohol it is quite essential too.

 The real typical way of eating tapas is :